 - Artificial tears can help keep the eyes moistened, soothe discomfort and promote healing.
 However, it's important to consult an eye doctor before running to the pharmacy, since some eye drops are not well-suited for this condition.
 You can give us a call at 208-377-8899.

 Now that you know the risks and precautions to take, you’re all set to enjoy the winter wonderland!
-Dr. Timothy S. Gibbons at Artisan Optics is happy to help you protect yourself and your family from snow blindness, and offers expert treatment for sunburned eyes.
+Dr. Jeffrey C. Johnson at Artisan Optics is happy to help you protect yourself and your family from snow blindness, and offers expert treatment for sunburned eyes.